srivani0194/MindScopeAPI/README.md

 ---

 ##  Why This Stack?

-* FastAPI helped me build and test quickly
-* SQLite was just right for a local app
-* JWT made auth secure but lightweight
-* I added rate limiting because it's practical and often overlooked
-* Swagger UI was super helpful for testing without needing a frontend
+I wanted something that:
+- Was fast to prototype but clean to maintain
+- Required minimal setup for reviewers
+- Reflected how I’d build an API in real life

+So I went with FastAPI, SQLite, JWT, and containerized deployment with Terraform on AWS.
+It felt natural and practical.

 ---

 ##  Challenge Requirements – Covered

+###  Point (a): Containerized web app deployed on cloud
+- Dockerized and published to Docker Hub
+- Deployed on AWS EC2 via Terraform (infra-as-code)

-As per point (b): “Design and implement an API server with authentication and rate limiting”
+###  Point (b): Build an API server with auth + rate limiting

-* Auth with hashed passwords and JWT – done
-* Rate limiting with `slowapi` – done
-* A working API server with real endpoints and documentation – done
+- JWT-based login, hashed passwords
+- Global + endpoint-specific rate limits with `slowapi`
+- Interactive Swagger docs at `/docs`
+- Bonus: `/summary` route to visualize logged data over time

 ---